GARJE-01/Networking-basics/Module-01-Networking-Today.md

 ## 📌 Important Facts

+> [!IMPORTANT]
-- Bandwidth is the maximum data transfer capacity; throughput is the actual achieved rate.
+> - Bandwidth is the maximum data transfer capacity; throughput is the actual achieved rate.
-- Bandwidth is measured in bits per second (bps), with common units Kbps, Mbps, Gbps, and Tbps.
+> - Bandwidth is measured in bits per second (bps), with common units Kbps, Mbps, Gbps, and Tbps.
-- 8 bits = 1 byte, so Mbps (megabits per second) and MB/s (megabytes per second) are different: 100 Mbps ÷ 8 = 12.5 MB/s.
+> - 8 bits = 1 byte, so Mbps (megabits per second) and MB/s (megabytes per second) are different: 100 Mbps ÷ 8 = 12.5 MB/s.
-- Throughput is usually lower than bandwidth due to congestion, latency, processing, and protocol overhead.
+> - Throughput is usually lower than bandwidth due to congestion, latency, processing, and protocol overhead.
-- The slowest link in a communication path determines the maximum end-to-end throughput.
+> - The slowest link in a communication path determines the maximum end-to-end throughput.
-- Download speed is for receiving data; upload speed is for sending data.
+> - Download speed is for receiving data; upload speed is for sending data.

 ## ⚠️ Common Beginner Mistakes

+> [!WARNING]
-- **Mistake:** Treating bandwidth and throughput as the same thing.
+> - **Mistake:** Treating bandwidth and throughput as the same thing.

-    **Correct understanding:** Bandwidth is the maximum possible rate; throughput is the actual achieved rate.
+>   **Correct understanding:** Bandwidth is the maximum possible rate; throughput is the actual achieved rate.

-- **Mistake:** Assuming Mbps means megabytes per second.
+> - **Mistake:** Assuming Mbps means megabytes per second.

-    **Correct understanding:** Mbps = megabits per second; MB/s = megabytes per second (8× difference).
+>   **Correct understanding:** Mbps = megabits per second; MB/s = megabytes per second (8× difference).

-- **Mistake:** Believing a 1 Gbps Internet plan guarantees 1 Gbps downloads.
+> - **Mistake:** Believing a 1 Gbps Internet plan guarantees 1 Gbps downloads.

-    **Correct understanding:** Real-world throughput depends on server capacity, Wi-Fi quality, congestion, and device performance.
+>   **Correct understanding:** Real-world throughput depends on server capacity, Wi-Fi quality, congestion, and device performance.

-- **Mistake:** Assuming every network segment always runs at its highest speed.
+> - **Mistake:** Assuming every network segment always runs at its highest speed.

-    **Correct understanding:** End-to-end performance is limited by the slowest link in the path.
+>   **Correct understanding:** End-to-end performance is limited by the slowest link in the path.

 ## 📊 Comparisons